-Alison Schmitt is a senior program manager at JFF.
+Alison Schmitt is an associate director at JFF.
 In that role, she helps drive the Oakland office’s place-based approach to regional economic development.

 Her skills and areas of expertise include: